 An opportunity also emerged in late 2007 to acquire a distressed North American peer, Haley Corporation.
 The new CEO led a deal that proved to be a strategic game changer for the company, cementing the strong presence and stature of RuleBurst in the North American market.
 The name of the company was thus changed to RuleBurst Haley.

 In June 2008, RuleBurst Haley agreed to be acquired by Oracle Corporation Limited, with deferred settlement in November 2008.
-Being in the eye of the global financial crisis (GFC) storm, this was a very difficult time to close a transaction, but the Chairman, Board and leadership team were persistent and a deal was finally consummated at an enterprise value of A$150m.
-This was an incredible result to deliver to investors, only 6 weeks after the demise of Lehman Brothers and when on a daily basis, the world fretted over whether the global financial system would melt down.
+Being in the eye of the global financial crisis (GFC) storm, this was a very difficult time to close a transaction, but the Chairman, Board, and leadership team were persistent, and a deal was finally consummated at an enterprise value of A$150m.
+This was an incredible result to deliver to investors only six weeks after the demise of Lehman Brothers and when, on a daily basis, the world fretted over whether the global financial system would melt down.

-In the space of four years, the company was transformed from being an Australian-centred business, on its deathbed, to being a successful global software company with operations in Australia, the United Kingdom, Europe, Asia and North America.
+In the space of four years, the company was transformed from being an Australian-centred business on its deathbed to being a successful global software company with operations in Australia, the UK, Europe, Asia, and North America.
 Value was created primarily from operational engineering and re-engineering, including of the sale architecture.
 The sale to Oracle delivered a 13.8x multiple of invested capital and a 93% IRR to the original ordinary share investors.